 In 2022, many employees faced burnout as a result of juggling remote and hybrid work, your HR team may have dealt with the worst of it.
 Reports suggest, 98% of HR professionals are burnt out.
 As a result, feeling stressed, overwhelmed, and out of control has been the experience of several HR professionals who have had to tackle major workplace issues independently.

 We understand it has not been easy.
-This is why in 2023, HR teams will have to prioritize their own training and well-being.
-This will mean:
+This is why in 2023, we believe that HR teams will have to prioritize their own training and well-being.
+And this will mean:

 - Engaging them in a relevant manner